Ria424/developers-animatesdk-docs/Element_object/Element19.md

 #### Usage

-*element.setTransformationPoint(transformationPoint)*
+element.setTransformationPoint(transformationPoint)

 #### Parameters

-**transformationPoint** A point (for example, {x:10, y:20}, where x and y are floating-point numbers) that specifies values for an element’s or group’s transformation point.
+**transformationPoint** `Point`; A point (for example, {x:10, y:20}, where x and y are floating-point numbers) that specifies values for an element’s or group’s transformation point.

 - Shapes: *transformationPoint* is set relative to the document (0,0 is the upper-left corner of the Stage).